Community. For Good.

 In addition to our Community Impact Grants program, many of our grants to area nonprofit organizations are made through Donor Advised Funds that are established by individuals, families, or organizations who wish to give back to the causes they care about.

-Though the Foundation may make donors aware of worthy grant applications that could not be funded by our overall fund, Donor Advised Funds do not accept applications directly.
+Though the Foundation may make donors aware of worthy grant opportunities, Donor Advised Funds do not accept applications directly.

 Does the project or program strengthen our region, improve lives and/or fuel growth or change?